-Looking for ways to increase efficiency, businesses across the board have opted for new innovative designs and processes that have the potential to cut back on costs without undermining productivity, the use of robots being on top of their list of essential tools.
+Looking for ways to increase efficiency, businesses across the board have opted for new innovative designs and processes that have the potential to cut back on costs without undermining productivity, with the use of robots being on top of their list of essential tools.

 Importance of Industrial Robots in the Electronics Manufacturing Sector